Frequently Asked Questions

 know there is no supply.

 3. Tools.
-Please bring a 10mm spanner for rigging the
+Please bring 10mm and 13mm spanners for

-boats on Friday morning and on Sunday.
-If you boat has
+rigging the boats on Friday morning and derigging on Sunday.

 5. Boats.
 The boats used on the tour are stable coxed